Web analytics data is an essential component in a website owner’s arsenal, and Google Analytics (GA) is the most widely used web analytics platform.

 A note on Google Analytics Advertising Features, which is a special set of features within the GA platform that enables additional analytics services: You must similarly obtain user consent if you’re using this feature, in order to comply with the GDPR as well as with Google’s product policy.

-Our website cookies guide provides insights on cookies, the major cookie-related laws, and how you can comply with these laws.
+Our What are cookies guide provides insights on cookies, the major cookie-related laws, and how you can comply with these laws.

 Pseudonymize Google Analytics User ID